apigee-127/volos/quota/apigee/README.md

 is set to the top of the hour on some day, then the quota will always reset at the top of the hour.
 * allow: The maximum number of requests to allow.
 This may be overridden on each "apply" call if desired.
 * uri: The full URI of the Apigee adapter that you deployed in the last step.
 For instance, if the organization name is "foo" then this might be "https://foo-test.apigee.net/apigee-remote-proxy".
+This parameter is not used when the app is always deployed to Apigee Edge, or when "apigeeMode" is set to "local".
+See below for more.
 * key: An API consumer key for a valid "application" that is part of the same organization where the adapter was installed.
 * bufferSize: (Number) optional, create a local memory buffer to hold up to bufferSize for quota elements